 The second study visit involves going to the research MRI scanner on the Nebraska Medicine campus to look at how your brain works.
 While you are in the MRI you will look at different pictures.
 Some of these pictures may be distressing.
 We will also collect samples of your saliva and blood.
 The second study visit will take 3 hours of your time.

 This study is being conducted solely for research purposes and your participation is strictly voluntary.
 If you are interested in taking part, we will ask you to sign a form to indicate that you consent to taking part in the study.
 If you consent to participate, you may withdraw from the study at any time.
 You will receive compensation for participation in each of the study visits.

-If you would like to get connected with study staff to learn more about the study, click here.
+Email study staff to learn more about the study.